rewhowe/snapdragon/documentation/manual.md

 #### Array Length

 Array length can be found in the same way as string length.
-See the section on "[String Length](#String Length)" for details.
+See the section on "[String Length](#String-Length)" for details.

 ### Associative Arrays (aka Hashes, Dictionaries)

-(Planned for v1.1.0)
+(Planned for future versions)

 ### Booleans